Skip to main content

 }

-In this situation we need to create the test variable before it's set to test 2.
-To ensure that happens when you jump to START.INNER first Topiary will jump to START execute all code (while skipping dialogues and forks), then when it encounters another jump or ends, it'll then jump to INNER.
+In this situation we need to create the poison_present variable before it can be used in the if statement.
+To ensure that happens when you jump to TEA_PARTY.SERVE first Topiary will jump to TEA_PARTY execute all code (while skipping dialogues and forks), then when it encounters another jump or ends, it'll then jump to SERVE.

 For this reason it's recommended that all code be placed at the top of all files and boughs.